 This Iiyama is one of a new batch of 27-inch panels that directly addresses two of the worst shortcomings of previous models.

-Browse Monitors brands
+Browse Monitors and projectors brands

 Teeth sucking and copious sighing, that's pretty much the drill whenever stereoscopic 3D technology is mentioned round here.

 Time to fire up the new Iiyama T2451MTS, a 24-inch, Full-HD touch-enabled widescreen monitor to find out if touch is the next big thing for the desktop.